Photo: Melissa Biggs, Sunset

 Located on the east end of Plaza Tapatia, in front of Calzada Independencia street between Javier Mina and Dionicio Rodriguez, Mercado San Juan de Dios, aka Mercado Libertad is the largest enclosed market in Latin America.
 The three-story structure has more than 1,000 vendors who sell local glass, leather goods and other crafts.
 Comedores (food stalls) offer local cuisine at great prices.
-The market is also known as Mercado San Juan de Dios.
+Locals almost universally say Mercado San Juan Dios.

 The city has distinctive crafts.
 The suburbs of Tlaquepaque and Tonala are known for their ceramics and recycled glass.
 Tonala boasts more than 400 workshops and has been producing pottery for centuries.
 Tlaquepaque is more orderly than Tonala.
 The stores are upscale and there are fewer workshops.